pl247/ai-toolkit/README.md

 python server.py --listen --auto-devices --chat --model-menu --gpu-memory 76
 ```

-If you have an NVIDIA GPU then you can also simultaneously monitor the system using that tool that was installed:
+If you have an NVIDIA GPU then you can also simultaneously monitor the system using the ai-monitor tool that was installed:
 ```
 /ai/ai-monitor/ai-monitor
 ```